ArkEcosystemArchive/docs-legacy/docs/guidebook/core/logging.md

 ## Introduction

-In order to efficiently operate a node in any ARK network you need to get some insight into what actually went wrong when any issues occur on your node.
+In order to efficiently operate a node in any Ark network you need to get some insight into what actually went wrong when any issues occur on your node.

 The default logger we provide is [winston](https://github.com/winstonjs/winston) which allows you to use multiple transports with very little configuration needed.